 All three islands are very flat, with the highest point on Grand Cayman being some 70ft above sea level.

 There are no rivers on any of the islands.
 The coasts are largely protected by offshore reefs and in some places by a mangrove fringe that sometimes extends into inland swamps.

 The islands are located on the tectonic plate boundary between the North American and Caribbean plates.
 The tectonic plates in Cayman’s region are in continuous lateral movement against each other.
-This movement, with the Caribbean plate travelling in an eastward direction and the North American plate moving west, limits the size of earthquakes and there has never been an event recorded of more than magnitude 7.
+This movement, with the Caribbean plate travelling in an eastward direction and the North American plate moving west, limits the size of earthquakes.